 Like raising children, taking care of pets can be an expensive proposition that leaves our search to save money on pet care a full-time job.
 Between food, checkups, health insurance and toys, it can become a true labor of love when considering what we pay each year.

-Like any other household or utility bill, the costs of owning a pet adds up per animal.
-Courtesy of the ASPCA:
+Like any other household or utility bill, the costs of owning a pet add up per animal.
+These figures are courtesy of the ASPCA:

 - Small dog: $1,314